 Foodies are spoilt for choice when it comes to eating out in Baltimore.
-Each neighbourhood is host to its own set of cosy cafes and eclectic eateries, so Baltimore residents don’t necessarily have to travel far to find unique dining experiences.
+Each neighbourhood is host to a set of cosy cafés and eclectic eateries, so Baltimore residents don’t necessarily have to travel far to find unique dining experiences.

 Long leisurely weekend brunches have become quite the Baltimore institution and newcomers will soon learn that eating out in the Charm City is very much a social pastime.
 Crab, in all its forms, is what Baltimore is famous for, so be ready to get those hands dirty when cracking open the daily catch.

 Baltimore may not be as cosmopolitan as its neighbours, but it does have its fair share of ethnic restaurant offerings.
 From French, Italian and Spanish eateries to Korean, Japanese and Indian restaurants, Baltimore residents won't find it hard to satisfy an international range of food cravings.

 For special occasions, there really is no need to travel to New York as some may assume.
 Baltimore actually boasts a solid selection of excellent fine dining establishments for those who are really looking to push the boat out.

 Nightlife in Baltimore

 Baltimore is a university town, so it comes as no great surprise that the city has a vibrant nightlife.
 For a big night out head to Federal Hill, where most of Baltimore’s bars and clubs are found.
 Other neighbourhoods such as Inner Harbour, Hampden and Mount Vernon all have their own evening entertainment spots and part of the fun is discovering these hidden gems.

 Those looking for a more subdued evening out should visit Fell’s Point for sundowners and live music with a view.
 While it may not be Broadway, Baltimore’s Hippodrome Theater is a great place to catch a show.
 For something memorable, take an evening dance class at the famous Mobtown Ballroom or enjoy a sunset cruise in the harbour.